-The Community Foundation's financial statements are prepared in accordance with the current authoritative guidance issued by the Financial Accounting Standards Board (the FASB).
+The Community Foundation's financial statements are prepared in accordance with the current authoritative guidance issued by the FASB.
 These standards provide that if the governing body of an organization has the ability to remove a donor restriction, the contributions should be classified as without donor restrictions.